NOAA-GFDL/fre-workflows/README.md

 <!-- ______________________________________________________________________________________________________________________ -->
-## 2. Load Cylc, the backend workflow engine used by FRE2
+## 2. Load Cylc, the backend workflow engine used by FRE
 [`cylc`](https://cylc.github.io/cylc-doc/stable/html/) lets us parse workflow template files (`*.cylc`) and their configurations into modular, interdependent batch jobs.
 Tools used by those jobs (e.g. `fre-nctools` or `xarray`) should be loaded by those jobs as part of their requirements and do not need to be loaded at this time unless desired.